 1971 - 1974 Dodge Charger (B-Body 3rd Generation)

-This generation was distinctive due to its split grille and slightly more rounded body.
+This third-generation Dodge Charger was distinctive due to its split grille and slightly more rounded body.
 Options for the 1971 model included a rear spoiler and a pop-up scoop on the hood.
-As with the previous generation, a range of V8 engines were offered as well as the lone inline-six.
+As with the previous generation, a range of V8 powertrains was offered as well as the lone inline-six.
 Three-speed automatic and manual transmissions were available as well as a four-speed manual.
 The wheelbase decreased by two inches as did the overall length.

 The 1972 model replaced the 383-cubic inch engine with a four-barrel 400-cubic inch unit that had lower compression.
 A 440-cubic inch engine continued to be available, but it also had lower compression and the horsepower went down to 280 from 350.
 The muscle car era more or less came to an end in 1974 for the Charger and all performance options were discontinued.